The Emotion–Pain Connection

-“All of the regions targeted by pain-related signaling from the body have other functions – some help regulate blood pressure and other aspects of physiology, others participate in creating strong emotional responses, and yet others help you learn what to do and not do in the future.
-So, pain-related signals interface with other brain processes in many ways,” he says.
+Regions of the brain that receive pain-related signals from the body have other functions as well – some help regulate blood pressure others participate in creating strong emotional responses, and yet others help you learn what to do and not do in the future.
+So, pain-related signals interact with other brain processes in many ways, Wager says.

 Calming Mind and Body

 Stay in the Know.
 Live in the Yes.